fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

 Was this good?
 If it wasn't, again, then you should probably hit the "previous" button of this guide.

-Let's not think about you just typed right now.
+Do not think about you just typed right now.
 It will become more clear later.

 The real basic stuff